 Don’t Worry, Kinsta Has Your Back 24/7/365

-In regards to your WordPress sites, we include premium uptime monitoring for all clients via New Relic.
-We check the status of all the websites we host every 2 minutes.
-That translates to 720 checks for each of your WordPress sites every day.
+In regards to your sites, we include premium uptime monitoring using the Kinsta APM tool.
+You can also use New Relic, though you do need to have your own license.
+We check the status of all the websites we host every 3 minutes.
+That translates to 480 checks for each of your sites every day.

 We take a proactive approach.
 This means that if your website goes down, we will be the first ones to be notified and our engineers will hop on it!
 If needed, we’ll reach out to you if we see something wrong with your site.
 This way you don’t have to worry about checking it constantly or during the holidays.